MDSonar/RSPI_LocalServer/apps/README.md

 ### Initial Setup (git clone)
 When users run `git clone` and `sudo ./install.sh`:
 - Only **dashboard** and **core apps** (systeminfo, taskmanager) are copied to `/opt/rspi-localserver/`
-- File Manager and other optional apps remain in the GitHub repo
+- File Manager, Video Player, and other optional apps remain in the GitHub repo
 - Disk usage: ~5-10MB (vs 50-100MB+ with all apps)

 ### On-Demand Installation